Addis Ababa Fistula Hospital: Development

-The Addis Ababa hospital has trained 28 surgeons in fistula repair between 2015 an 2018.
+The Addis Ababa hospital has trained 28 surgeons in fistula repair between 2015 and 2018.
 Hamlin says that they have "now treated 55,000 [women] and these are like ambassadors all over the countryside".
 In 2008, when the fourth clinic was opened Hamlin travelled the world to raise awareness of the effect of the condition on women in Ethiopia.

 The hospitals aim to cure 4000 women annually, but Hamlin cited the World Health Organisation's estimate that there are 6000-7000 cases a year in Ethiopia alone.

 Due to the development of the five regional Hamlin Fistula Centers, some of the women who suffer the long-term effects of obstetric fistula are able to move back to their homes and receive ongoing medical care.
 Additionally, some women have established small businesses that have enabled them to move out of Desta Mender to nearby towns and return to receive medical care or visit friends.

+Hamlin Fistula Ethiopia’s governance and team is 100% Ethiopian with almost 600 Ethiopian professionals – many of whom were trained by Catherine – working across the organisation to deliver the Hamlin Model of Care for women with fistula injuries.

 The network of Hamlin Fistula Hospitals and the midwifery college are supported largely by private donors in Australia, the UK and the United States.
 The largest of the dedicated support organisations is the Fistula Foundation, located in San Jose, California.
 Money is also provided by World Vision, the Catherine Hamlin Fistula Foundation, England-based Ethiopiaid and funds paid into an endowment by the Australian Government.